-Is "Jesus" teaching solid Christian doctrine or New Age spiritual beliefs and practices?
+Is Sarah Young's "Jesus" teaching solid Christian doctrine or New Age spiritual beliefs and practices?
 How can you know for sure?
 What is the difference?

 First Thessalonians 5:21-22 teaches that it is the responsibility of every Christian to be discerning.
-"Should YOU RUN From Jesus Always?" gives you the answers you need when it comes to the Jesus Always" devotional.
+"Sarah Young's Jesus Always EXPOSED!" gives you the answers you need when it comes to the Jesus Always devotional.

 "Now these were more noble-minded than those in Thessalonica, for they received the word with great eagerness, examining the Scriptures daily to see whether these things were so." - Acts 17:11